|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-- Bachelor’s degree or equivalent qualification – for country-specific document requirements please see www.ut.ee/country-specific.
+- Bachelor’s degree or equivalent qualification (must be obtained by the end of July) – for country-specific document requirements please see www.ut.ee/country-specific.

 - Proficiency in the respective language of the chosen specialty (English, French, German, Russian, Russian, Scandinavian languages or Spanish)

-Please be sure to check further information on required documents and our step-by-step application guide at www.ut.ee/admission-european-languages-and-cultures.
+Please be sure to also check further information and our step-by-step application guide at www.ut.ee/admission-european-languages-and-cultures.

 The entry qualification documents are accepted in the following languages: English / Estonian.